EliasDolinsek/code-time/README.md

 Track how much time you spend coding.

 ## Description 🎉
-code-time is a python CLI application which runs in the background and tracks how long you daily spend coding.
+code-time is a python application which runs in the background and tracks how long you daily spend coding.
 This data is then being stored locally and can be exported to Twitter.

 ## Features
-* TODO: Track daily coding time
+* Track daily coding time
+* Tray menu
+* Run in background
 * TODO: Display statistics
-* TODO: Run in background
 * TODO: Start on boot
-* TODO: Menu bar item
 * TODO: Export to Twitter

 ## Note